anthony-revelo/OneIncCodingChallenge/README.md

 This project is a User Management API built using ASP.NET Core.
 It provides a RESTful API for managing users, including creating, reading, updating, and deleting users.

+> **Side Notes:**\
+> First of all, thanks for the opportunity.
+Second, I want to clarify that although this is a coding challenge, I really did want to implement other stuff, such as the CQRS pattern to separate the commands from the queries, but unfortunatelly, to keep everithing within the time limit, I restricted myself from applying other patterns and improvements to the code.\
+> Again, thanks for the opportunity!!

 ## Technologies Used

 - **ASP.NET Core 8**: Framework for building the API.